- Applications are not being accepted at this time.

 - Use of the Library’s meeting rooms must not disrupt the orderly conduct of the Library, its programs or activities.
 Meetings may not conflict with Library and/or Foundation-sponsored programs; in the event of such a conflict, the Library or Foundation program will receive priority.
 THE LIBRARY RESERVES THE RIGHT TO CANCEL CONFIRMED MEETING ROOM RESERVATIONS, WITH A MINIMUM OF 30 DAYS’ NOTICE, TO ACCOMMODATE LIBRARY/FOUNDATION-SPONSORED PROGRAMS AND EVENTS.
 CANCELLED MEETINGS WILL BE RESCHEDULED WHENEVER POSSIBLE.

-- Meeting rooms are not intended for private use, study, tutoring, one-on-one discussions, or for personal or social events such as weddings, funerals, birthday parties, or reunions.
+- Meeting rooms are not intended for private use, study, tutoring, or for personal or social events such as weddings, funerals, birthday parties, or reunions.
 Upon the approval of library staff, individuals and small groups may use a meeting room on a walk-in basis if it is not reserved for that day.

 - Groups may not imply Library sponsorship of their meeting, program or organization unless sponsorship is expressly approved in writing by the Library.

 - Meetings must be open to the public and attendees must be permitted to participate in the meetings.
 The Library reserves the right to attend any meeting held in its facilities (except lawful executive sessions of governmental bodies).
 EXCEPTION: Agencies of any department of government may hold closed sessions required for the achievement of their defined goals.
 In compliance with the ADA, the Library requires that groups or organizations using Library facilities do not discriminate on the basis of disability.